pdefusco/CDE_Tour_ACE_HOL/README.md

 Airflow task scheduling allows you to implement advanced logic and interdependencies within your pipelines.
 With the last Airflow DAG, you will get a flavor of Airflow task scheduling with a simple workflow that breaks up a Spark Join into three separate joins.

-#### Part 3: Using the CDE API
+#### Part 3: Using the CDE CLI

 The majority of large scale CDE implementations rely on the CDE API and CLI.
 With them, you can easily interact with CDE from a local IDE and build integrations with external 3rd party systems.
 For example, you can implement multi-CDE cluster workflows with GitLabCI or Python.

-In this part of the workshop you will gain familiarity with the CDE API by rerunning the same jobs and interacting with the service remotely.
+In this part of the workshop you will gain familiarity with the CDE CLI by rerunning the same jobs and interacting with the service remotely.

 ## Step by Step Instructions